chrisl8/ArloBot/README.md

 If you want to force arlobot_bringup to initialize the board even when the laptop is plugged in run this after you start it to disable monitoring of AC power: rosparam set /arlobot/monitorACconnection False
-That can also be changed on encoders.xml, but that command is useful for on the fly testing.
+That can also be changed on arlobot.xml, but that command is useful for on the fly testing.

-Basic TeleOp with 3D sensor use: roslaunch arlobot_bringup minimal.launch
+Basic TeleOp with 3D sensor use: roslaunch arlobot_bringup minimal.launch --screen
 <New Terminal>
 roslaunch arlobot_teleop keyboard_teleop.launch
 <New Terminal>